 ILIT is an acronym for irrevocable life insurance trust.
-It’s really nothing more than an irrevocable trust that is designed to hold one or more life insurance policies on the life of the grantor.
+It is really nothing more than an irrevocable trust that is designed to hold one or more life insurance policies on the life of the grantor.
 The trust and tax laws are the same for irrevocable trusts regardless of whether they hold life insurance or any other type of asset.
 Because life insurance policies are so commonly transferred to (or purchased by) irrevocable trusts, such trusts have received their own name, ILIT.

 Once I set up a trust, how do I actually transfer assets to the trust?

-To transfer cash or securities, the trustee will open an account in the trust’s name, and the grantor will instruct his bank or broker to move the funds from his account to the trust’s account.
+To transfer cash or securities, the trustee will open an account in the trust’s name, and the grantor will instruct his or her bank or broker to move the funds from his or her account to the trust’s account.
 For real estate, a deed is used to transfer legal title of the property from the grantor to the trust.
 All future insurance and property tax statements should be sent to the trustee and paid with trust funds.
-Finally, to transfer an existing life insurance policy, the grantor simply needs to obtain and complete a change of ownership form and change of beneficiary form from his life insurance company.
+Finally, to transfer an existing life insurance policy, the grantor simply needs to obtain and complete a change of ownership form and change of beneficiary form from his or her life insurance company.

 If I transfer my life insurance policy to a trust, are the benefits immediate?

 No. The insurance policy must be transferred to the trust at least three years before the insured’s death.
 This three year rule prevents people from giving away life insurance policies on their deathbeds and “cheating” the IRS out of the estate tax on the proceeds.
 The three year rule, however, only applies to gifts of policies, not sales of policies.
 To avoid the three year rule, many clients prefer to transfer cash to the trust and then have the trust purchase the policy from them.
-Because the trust is a grantor trust, there is no income tax consequence to this type of sale and, the three year rule is effectively avoided.
+Because the trust is a grantor trust, there is no income tax consequence to this type of sale and the three year rule is effectively avoided.

 Can I use a trust to purchase a new life insurance policy?